-If "OK" is clicked, FanTestic will save the range calibration factors and save them to your computer's local hard drive, and apply them to future fan flow rate calculations on FanTestic using the fan with that particular fan serial number.
+If "OK" is clicked, FanTestic will save the range calibration factors and save them to your computer's local hard drive, and apply them to future fan flow rate calculations on FanTestic using that gauge.

 The Reset button will reset all the K1 through K4 to the original factory flow coefficient settings for the selected Fan type on all the Ranges.